asyncapi/training/VIDEO_3_SCRIPT.md

 Having defined, documented, and accepted the communication between APIs provides increased and efficient information control.
 It is a multichannel tool that currently supports existing protocols.

-We also have an extensive amount of AsyncAPI tools that accelerate application development.
-The tools' mechanisms for automating complex and essential tasks facilitate code generation, documentation generation, validators, etc. We could even say that this is a specification that facilitates, simplifies, and accelerates the work of developers working with APIs.
+AsyncAPI initiative also develops and maintains an extensive amount of AsyncAPI tools that accelerate application development.
+The tools' mechanisms for automating complex and essential tasks facilitate code generation, documentation generation, validators, etc. We could even say that AsyncAPI is a specification that facilitates, simplifies, and accelerates the work of developers working with APIs.

 ## How it Works / Working case study
 Case use